gemseo/gemseo-umdo/docs/user_guide/umdo/sequential_sampling.md

 # Sequential sampling

+[SequentialSampling][gemseo_umdo.formulations.sequential_sampling.SequentialSampling]
-The U-MDO formulation [SequentialSampling] [gemseo_umdo.formulations.sequential_sampling.SequentialSampling] can solve an MDO problem associated with an [MDOFormulation][gemseo.formulations.mdo_formulation.MDOFormulation] by using Monte Carlo sampling.
+is a U-MDO formulation that estimates the statistics unbiasedly by using Monte Carlo sampling.
 Contrary to [Sampling][gemseo_umdo.formulations.sampling.Sampling],
-this U-MDO formulation does not use a constant sampling size but a sampling size that increases with the iterations of the optimization loop.
+this U-MDO formulation does not use a constant sample size but a sample size that increases with the iterations of the optimization loop.

 The number of samples is mandatory and must be set with the parameter `n_samples`.